 Goring Gap Boat Club is a recreational rowing club that aims to cater for all abilities of rower from the complete novice to the very experienced, with the objective of enabling everyone to enjoy however much time they have to spend on the water in a wide variety of boats and crews.
-With that in mind, GGBC offers the following club rowing sessions and other opportunities:
+With that in mind, GGBC offers the following club rowing sessions and other opportunities to members.
+During lockdown, British Rowing regulations will apply.
+Please see our website https://goringgapbc.org.uk for further details of who may row and when.